While the year is far from over, 2021 has been full of innovative marketing trends—and they’re only continuing to expand and diversify.

 It’s hard to find a trends-based article that doesn’t mention AI technology, and it’s for good reason!
 As we see AI become more influential, it might be worth testing how it could work in marketing your business.

 Examining AI’s impact on creative industries reveals its influence on content creation by marketers.
 With tools like Copy.ai and Smart Copy, you can produce new content with just a few clicks.
 It may sound like magic, but it doesn’t replace the need for storytelling.

 There are specific stories and experiences only you can write about.
 Because of this, it’s better to use an AI bot to write headlines, meta descriptions, summaries, and other kinds of text you may need for content.
 Think of AI as a companion of your writing efforts, rather than being solely responsible for writing your next blog post.

 Freelance writers and copywriters like myself have a unique relationship with this increase in AI (for obvious reasons), but the need for humanized content writing is still prevalent.
 We’ll continue to watch this trend to see how it affects the creator economy, but for now, it may be interesting for you to experiment with it.

 Many widely known brands already work with micro-influencers to increase their reach, brand awareness, and product sales, but we plan to see even more of these brand partnerships in 2022.

 Micro-influencers are commonly defined as influencers who have anywhere between 10,000 to 50,000 followers.
 Even if you don’t have millions of followers on social media, you can still monetize your influence.
-However, this can only be done when you invest in building a tight-knit community of people who can’t wait to hear from you.
+The interesting thing about the pandemic is that it has made the events industry more innovative than we’ve seen in years!

 Because micro-influencers have a deeper, more personal connection with their community, their recommendations are often more valuable than those from celebrity influencers.